auth0-tutorials/vapor-tutorial/build-your-first-swift-web-app-with-vapor.md

 }
 ```

-The first parameter is the endpoint, and the closure returns the response of the request.
-The return must be of a type who conforms to the `ResponseRepresentable` protocol.
-Strings and JSON already conform to this protocol, but it's also possible to create a custom response.
+The first parameter is the endpoint, and the closure returns a response to the request.
+The returned value must be of a type who conforms to the `ResponseRepresentable` protocol.
+Strings and JSON already conform to this protocol, but it's also possible to create a [custom response](https://vapor.github.io/documentation/http/response-representable.html).

 ```swift
 drop.get("hello") { request in